 These web-based education materials enable school students and their teachers to take part in practical classroom activities that explore and raise awareness of issues related to multiculturalism, human rights, racism and discrimination.

-Developed by the Department of Education and Training and the Office of Multicultural Interests, this resource introduces students to the principles of multiculturalism in WA.
+Developed by the Department of Education and Training and the Office of Multicultural Interests in 2009, this resource introduces students to the principles of multiculturalism in WA.
 It identifies the key issues and teaches awareness of the importance of cultural and other forms of diversity.

 It gives teachers adaptable resources and learning activities that can be taught as a complete program or split into sections and integrated into other teaching and learning programs.